SELab-2/OSOC-4/info/user_manual/user_manual.md

 #### 4.1.2 Project
+Represents a project that will be made by OSOC students, given by a partner.
+A project will also contain the the information of the partner.

 Now follows an in depth description of the attributes of a project.

 **id**: the id of the project, only used internally and unique for each project \